 Build your relationship with contracting staff

 The foundation of a strong relationship is paying your contractors at or above the market rate.
 For many contractors, the high pay rate is one of the key reasons to pursue it as a career choice, so you won’t get the most out of them if they are underpaid.
-A strong offer for a contractor’s day rate proves that you respect their talents and are not trying to lowball them.
+A firm offer for a contractor’s day rate proves that you respect their talents and are not trying to lowball them.

 In most cases, the longer the contract period, the more benefits the position would come with to keep the contract hire engaged, supported and valued.
 “Some ways to improve the benefits package, especially for more senior roles, are to include maternity or paternity leave and dental care coverage,” adds Marlinda.